-Did you know that Writing Center appointments are available through online or distance learning options?
-If you cannot come to The Writing Center for an in-person appointment, you can still choose to meet with us via WC Online Chat, Zoom or phone conversations.
+Did you know that Writing Center appointments are available through online options?
+If you cannot come to The Writing Center for an in-person appointment, you can still choose to meet with us via chat, Zoom or phone conversations.
 All students (including undergraduate, graduate, and Bachelor's Degree for Professionals), faculty, staff, and alumni can utilize our services.
 Here are a few guidelines and tips for distance learning options.

 Step 1: Make an Online Appointment

 To begin, every CLU student must first schedule an appointment with The Writing Center:

 - Log in to MyCLU and click on The Writing Center icon under the Tools & Services tab.

 - Choose a date, time slot, and consultant for your appointment.